America’s best long-weekend escapes

 Salt Lake City to Bryce Canyon, Utah

 There's truly gorgeous scenery striking out in all directions from Salt Lake City.
 This is Utah, after all.
-Visitors can breathe in the hip, high-perched city’s crisp air and take in the mountain views – so perfect they look like stage backdrops – before motoring south.
+Visitors can breathe in the hip, high-perched city’s crisp air and take in the mountain views – so perfect they look like stage backdrops – before driving south.

 Salt Lake City to Bryce Canyon, Utah